Train for a Career as a Patient Care Technician

 This flexible, online program is designed for you to get in, get out, and get working in as little as 4 months.

-You will gain hands-on experience in a clinical setting where you will be able to put your course learning into practice, preparing you to jump straight into the workforce.
+You can gain hands-on experience in a clinical setting where you will be able to put your course learning into practice, preparing you to jump straight into the workforce.

 Over 140,000 Career Step learners can’t be wrong.
 Choose Career Step and train to become a medical assistant in a clinical or administrative setting from the comfort of your home with our flexible program, and change the course of your life.